 There are seven categories of presentations

 • Roundtable (60 minutes): Participants have an opportunity to engage in an interactive discussion about a specific topic.
 Proposals should describe how they will address the components of roundtables: (1) brief informal overview of the topic, (2) interactive discussion.
-A maximum of four facilitators is requested.
+Roundtables are limited to four facilitators.

 • Panel Presentation (60 minutes): These are formal, thematic presentations.
-These proposals should include up to three panel presenters and a discussant.
+These proposals should include only up to three panel presenters and a discussant/chair.
 The discussion is intended to be interactive with audience participation strongly encouraged.

-• Original Research/Research Methods: Sessions will include prospective and retrospective studies that involve hypothesis testing and data collection and analysis.
+• Original Research/Research Methods: Sessions can include prospective and retrospective or cross-sectional studies that involve hypothesis testing, as well as data collection and analysis.
+Well-conducted qualitative research can also fit.

-• Theoretical Commentary: Sessions will be related to any topic about substance use treatment and recovery including but not limited to policy, trends in the field, treatment strategies, mechanisms of action, and methodological issues.
+• Theoretical Commentary: Sessions will be related to any topic about substance use prevention, treatment, and recovery, including but not limited to policy, trends in the field, strategies and practices, mechanisms of action, and methodological issues.

-• Program Description: Sessions will provide a description of a program or a theme that is being pursued.
+• Program Description: Sessions will provide a description of a novel or innovative program.

 • Clinical Techniques: Sessions will provide information about current evidence-based clinical techniques being used in practice.